ermiyaeskandary/Slither.io-bot/docs/game-variables.rst

 They stand for 'x mouse' and 'y mouse' respectively.
 They are used to control the snake.

 .. note:: It should be in mouse coordinates.
-Please refer to 2.2.1
+Please refer to :ref:`different-units-section`